mitin001/blog/2026/03/30/modern-operating-systems-06.md

 <img width="500" alt="17748533214048749201108838368639" src="https://github.com/user-attachments/assets/b7e90688-7a66-4236-b245-6281c5bc8983" />

+Ordering resources numerically also avoids curcular waits.
+This is how deadlocks can be avoided in electronic funds transfer systems.

+> Each process reads an input line specifying an amount of money, the account to be credited, and the account to be debited.
+Then it locks both accounts and transfers the money, releasing the locks when done.
+With many processes running in parallel, there is a very real danger that a process having locked account x will be unable to lock y because y has been locked by a process now waiting for x.

+If every process always locks accounts in the same order (e.g., low-numbered account first and high-numbered account second), then there is no circular wait, and deadlicks are avoided.

 ## How to convert a non-preemptible resource into a preemptible one?

 Virtualize it, if possible.
 For example, instead of writing directly to a printer, write to a file (_virtual printer_) and have a dedicated non-preemptible process feed the data from the virtual file to the physical printer.
 That way, you're not starting another non-preemptible process.
 The fewer non-preemptible processes, the less likely the system is to deadlock.